 - Segel Program (9th and 10th Grade): When our intrepid adventurers aren’t on their trek across the Southwest, they also follow a standard camp schedule

-- Machon (11th Grade): Before leaving for Israel, Machon will share some of the programming and meal times with other campers, (coming summer 2022)
+- Gesher (11th Grade): Before leaving for Israel, Gesher will share some of the programming and meal times with other campers

 - CIT Program (12th Grade): In the mornings, CITs will have leadership training sessions and time off.
 Instead of getting together with their own aidah (age group) for t’fillot, peulot, and evening activities, CITs will be with their supervising counselors and assigned cabins.